consta-l/cream-docs/del_flash-loans.md

 C.R.E.A.M. is bringing Flash Loans to our money markets.

-Flash Loans allow developers access to undercollateralized loans, pending the borrowed amount \(and fee\) is returned within one transaction block.
+Flash Loans are the first uncollateralized loan option.
+Flash Loans enables developers to borrow instantly and easily, no collateral needed provided that the liquidity is returned to the pool within one transaction block.

 Flash Loans offer a wide range of use cases, including democratized liquidations, arbitrage, collateral swapping and interest rate swapping.

-Our Flash Loans feature is very similar to [AAVE Flash Loans V1](https://aave.com/flash-loans), except C.R.E.A.M.
-Flash Loans are implemented on crToken.
+Our Flash Loans feature is very similar to [AAVE Flash Loans V1](https://aave.com/flash-loans), except unFederalReserve Flash Loans are implemented on ?*?crToken.

 There are 3 major differences between C.R.E.A.M.
 Flash Loans and AAVE v1 Flash Loans: